Plaza Theatre (El Paso): The Mighty Wurlitzer

-Further emphasis of the illustrious interior stands in the $60,000 Mighty Wurlitzer Organ, designed to elevate from the orchestra pit to accompany vaudeville shows, sing-alongs, and to entertain patrons before and after films.
+Elevated from the orchestra pit stands the $60,000 Mighty Wurlitzer Organ, designed to accompany vaudeville shows, sing-alongs, and to entertain patrons before and after films.
 Its "toy box" provides the organ with the versatility to replicate such sounds as horses' hooves, the ocean surf and birds chirping.
 The organ had 15 ranks with 61 pipes in each rank.

 In 1973, the Mighty Wurlitzer Organ was sold at auction and housed at the home of a private collector in Dallas.
-In 1998 the organ was restored and returned to El Paso as a donation by the late Karl O. Wyler, Sr..
+In 1998 the organ was restored and returned to El Paso as a donation by the late Karl O. Wyler Sr..
 During renovations of the theater, the organ was put on display at Sunland Park Mall located in Northwest El Paso The organ was rebuilt by Pipe Organ Artisans of Arizona, Tucson, and re-installed.
 The Opus 2123 console was returned to its original finish.
 It is the only one of its kind (a Wurlitzer Balaban III) left intact.